tomasf18/death-node/README.md

 ### Machine 3 - Monitor
-These machine run the monitor server, which serve as IDS and router at same time, to route packets from clients to the server and prevent spam attacks.
+These machine run the monitor server, which serve as IDS and router at same time, to route packets from nodes to the server and prevent spam attacks.

 The initialization is the same, run the file `boot-config` in the folder `deathnode-monitor`:
 ```sh